 Determination of the proper rate of application is a matter of experience.
 In compression molding, closing too rapidly, particularly upon a soft material, will create a “splash” effect in the mold which will produce moldings of low density.

 Degree of Cure

-Inadequately cured thermosetting material will usually shrink more than the same material properly cured.
+The inadequately cured thermosetting material will usually shrink more than the same material adequately cured.
 Thermoplastic articles with heavy sections must be cooled in the mold long enough to avoid excessive shrinkage which may cause internal voids.

 Table 12-2 shows the aging shrinkage that occurred in an experimental molding of urea-formaldehyde.
 In this case, baking for 24 hr at 150°F was considered to be equivalent to one year’s normal aging.
 The articles were allowed to remain at room temperature for about 24 hr before the baking was begun.

 It will be noticed that the aging shrinkage at the top of the molding was greater than that at the bottom, showing the restraining influence of the two ears in the insert.
 When tests were made with moldings in which the ears were spaced %2 m- apart, the moldings cracked during the baking test.